harvester/docs/docs/advanced/settings.md

 _Available as of v1.2.0_

 This setting allows you to globally re-brand the UI by customizing the Harvester product name, logos, and color scheme.
-This setting allows you to globally re-brand the UI by customizing the Harvester product name, logos, and color scheme.

 Default: **Harvester**